Child Care &

 Launched in 2019

-Funded by Onondaga County and managed by Child Care Solutions, CCQI is an actionable plan for improving the quality of child care within Onondaga County’s existing infrastructure of care.
-In an effort to reach the County’s highest-need children the initiative prioritizes the enrollment of programs that have a high percentage of children receiving child care assistance.
-CCQI incorporates the following three priorities:
+Funded by Onondaga County and managed by Child Care Solutions, the Child Care Quality Improvement (CCQI) Initiative is an actionable plan for improving the quality of child care within Onondaga County’s existing infrastructure of care.
+To reach the County’s highest-need children, the initiative prioritizes the enrollment of programs with a high percentage of children receiving child care assistance.

 Goal

-Increase the quality of child care available to families, resulting in optimal child development and school readiness.
+Increase the quality of child care available to families,

 Centering ECE Provider Voice